Understanding Body Composition Scale: How Do Smart Scales Work?

 Waist circumference and visual indicators

 Waist measurement works as a simple but effective health indicator.
-For men, health risks increase with measurements over 94cm (37 inches), while for women, the threshold is 80cm (31.5 inches).
+For men, health risks increase with measurements over 94 cm (37 inches), while for women, the threshold is 80 cm (31.5 inches).
 Waist circumference helps assess visceral fat, which strongly correlates with metabolic syndrome and cardiovascular disease risks regardless of BMI.

 Tips for Using Smart Scales Effectively

-Getting the most accurate readings from your body composition scale requires following specific guidelines that help minimize the variables that can affect your measurements.
+Getting the most accurate readings from your body composition scale requires following specific guidelines that help minimise the variables that can affect your measurements.
 Regular use of a smart scale can help you reflect on your lifestyle choices, including your eating habits, activity levels, and overall health routines.
 Building consistent habits will improve reliability and help you track meaningful changes over time.
 Remember, nutrition plays a key role in body composition and should be considered alongside scale readings.

 Weigh at the same time daily